Career / Career Progression

 Supporting Old Technology

-It's expensive to uproot all of your old applications and servers for newer technology.
-Usually, the cost of an overhaul is huge, and it's left for another year.
-Large organizations keep old technology in production because it works, but sooner or later it becomes more expensive to support this technology than it does to replace it with new infrastructure.
+It's expensive to uproot your old applications and servers for newer technology.
+Usually, the overhaul costs a lot, and it's left for another year.
+Large organizations keep old technology in production because it works, but sooner or later, it becomes more expensive to support this technology than to replace it with new infrastructure.

 After all, you might be ready for the cloud.
 No. The cloud isn't the solution for every IT department or every application, but it's something to investigate.